Best Binance Alternatives

 Binance is popular for its immense variety of trading pairs, including altcoins that most other exchanges deem far too speculative for their investors.

-Binance also differentiates itself from competitors with its own smart contract blockchain, the Binance Smart Chain (BSC).
+Binance also differentiates itself from competitors with its own smart contract blockchain, the Binance Smart Chain (BSC)

-While the Ethereum network currently has over 5,000 active nodes securing the network, the Binance Smart Chain is secured by only 21 validators.
+While the Ethereum network currently has over 5,000 active nodes securing the network, the Binance Smart Chain is secured by only 21 community validators.
 While this is great for scaling, it is incredibly bad for security.

 Pro Tip: As Ethereum scales via Layer 2 solutions and sidechains, you can expect to see much of the value return to the Ethereum ecosystem.

-Why Binance Might not be Right for You
+Why Binance Might Not be Right for You

 While Binance is technically not available to U.S. customers, Binance runs a limited-feature arm for U.S. customers, Binance.US.
 Binance.US provides access to far less altcoins and requires know your customer (KYC) compliance to make an account.